libriciel/i-Parapheur-Android/CONTRIBUTING.md

 - Go to Preferences → Build, Execution, Deployment → Compiler → Annotation Processors
 - Check Enable annotation processing

+##### Building :

-For every Gradle task, you'll need a signing keystore file in the root directory, and the appropriate properties file, looking like this :
+For every Gradle task, you'll need a signing keystore file in the root directory,
+and the appropriate properties file, looking like this :

 ```